gnuradio/greps/grep-0000-greps.md

 ### GREP Editors

-The PEP editors are individuals responsible for managing the administrative and editorial aspects of the PEP workflow (e.g. assigning PEP numbers and changing their status).
+The GREP editors are individuals responsible for managing the administrative and editorial aspects of the GREP workflow (e.g. assigning GREP numbers and changing their status).

 The list of GREP editors always include: